Q-bio-Belgrade/TA_I_paper/README.md

 - **`typeI_mdl1_single_stochastic.m`**: Reproduces Figure 3
 - **`stability_panel_mdl2`**: Reproduces Figure S1

-  *Additional scripts and their corresponding figures will be listed here.
-Please update as necessary.*

 ## Phase Portrait Plotter

 - **Phase Portrait Plotter**: Modified version of the original code (available at [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/81026-phase-portrait-plotter)) used for Figure S2.
 The modifications were made for visual consistency with the paper's figures.